-Although analytics play a lesser role in the early days of B2B startups, there’s a point – usually when your pilot is in the hands of customers – when analytics help you understand the drivers of product-market fit in B2B (revenue, engagement and growth).
+Although analytics play a lesser role in the early days of B2B startups, there’s a point – usually when your pilot is in the hands of customers – when analytics help you understand the drivers of B2B product-market fit (revenue, engagement and growth).

 Validate the pilot or product metrics:

-- Time to activation – How long does it take for end-users to start using your solution?
+- Time to activation – How long does it take for end-users to start using your product?

 - Frequency of use – How often do they use the solution?
 Are there periods of higher activity?